 - Don Groves

 This is a reprint of our review from the 2014 BFI London Film Festival.
 The First World War was one of the greatest, most terrible conflicts and losses of life in the history of humanity, but curiously, it's been relatively under-represented on screen, aside from a smattering of pictures like Oscar-winner "All Quiet On The Western Front," Stanley Kubrick's "Paths Of Glory," Peter Weir's "Gallipoli," and most recently, Steven Spielberg's "War Horse."
 Perhaps it's because it was less of a just war than its bigger sequel, perhaps it's that it was a particularly gruesome slog of mud and sacrifice, perhaps it was because America only entered the war three years in, but there's no doubt that the conflict has been seen in the movies much less than WWII, or even Vietnam.
-This year, however, marks one hundred years since the beginning of the war, and so it was inevitable that related movies would start to appear.
-The first out of the gates is "Testament Of Youth' Starring Kit Harington & Alicia Vikander This year, »
+Read More: Watch: First Trailer For 'Testament Of Youth' Starring Kit Harington & Alicia Vikander This year, »

 - Oliver Lyttelton

 When actor Brenton Foale told friends he wanted to try his hand at writing and directing they suggested he start with a short film.